 What is a bicycle cassette?

 Cassettes provide a range of gearing options for your chain to run on.
 The range of gear ratios allows you to vary your pedalling cadence (revolutions per minute) to achieve optimum efficiency.

 How do you choose the right cassette for your bike?

-The choice of a cassettes can appear overwhelming at first glance.
-There are different combinations of sprockets to suit different tastes, terrains, and disciplines; for example, there is a significant difference cassettes for triathlon bikes compared to a mountain bikes.
+The choice of cassettes can appear overwhelming at first glance.
+There are different combinations of sprockets to suit different tastes, terrains, and disciplines.
+For example, there is a significant difference in cassettes for triathlon bikes compared to those for mountain bikes.

 The main thing to consider is the spread of gears on the cassette.
 The smaller the difference between the highest and lowest number of teeth, the smaller the jump between gears; facilitating a smoother gear change.
 However, having closer-geared sprockets will normally decrease the size of the largest sprocket on the cassette, leaving you with a gear ratio that may be less suited to climbing and tough terrain.